Volver al blog

 /html/body/div//p is true if the body has a <div> child, and that child has a <p> descendent".
 In our case, this statement is always true.

-Es una pena que otras Xpath Cheat Sheets no mencionen nada sobre nesting.
-Yo lo considero asombroso.
-Te permite explorar el documento en busca de diferentes patrones y volver para devolver algo más.
-El único inconveniente es que escribir consultas de esta manera puede llegar a ser difícil de seguir.
+Es una pena que otras hojas de referencia de XPath no mencionen nada sobre el anidamiento.
+A mí me parece increíble.
+Te permite escanear el documento en busca de diferentes patrones y volver para devolver otra cosa.
+El único inconveniente es que escribir consultas de esta manera puede resultar difícil de seguir.
 La buena noticia es que hay otras formas de hacerlo.

 Los ejes

-Puede utilizar ejes para localizar nodos en relación con otros nodos de contexto.
+Puedes utilizar ejes para localizar nodos en relación con otros nodos del contexto.

 Los cuatro ejes principales